strangeloopcanon/BStack/blog.md

 ## Proof in Action: Running the Stack

-Talk is cheap.
 Let's see the components in action.
 The `integration/examples/run_stack.py` script in this repository runs a synthetic workload through the entire stack.

 Example output from one run (values vary per run):